 Most of the time during guided reading, we never, ever, ever choral read, but with these precious non-readers, we bend that rule.
 You will begin by choral reading the text together.
-After you have done this 1-2 times and you know they can fly on their own, let them read it independently.
-This is when you will listen in to a few of them, take notes in your guided reading binder, and identify teaching points you want to make after they have all read it 2-3 times independently.
+After you have done this one to two times and you know they can fly on their own, let them read it independently.
+This is when you will listen in to a few of them, take notes in your guided reading binder, and identify teaching points you want to make after they have all read it two to three times independently.

 - one-to-one correspondence

 - attending to print

 - concept of one letter

 - where to start reading and how they know (capital letter)

 - where to stop reading and how they know (punctuation)